The Complete Guide to Acne Treatment: Causes, Remedies, and Prevention

 - List of Sources

-Acne is one of the most common skin conditions, and can show up on the face or other parts of the body.
+Acne is one of the most common skin conditions and can show up on the face or other parts of the body.
 From mild acne to more severe cases, there are a variety of categories of bumps and pimples that may develop on an individual's face, back, chest, and shoulders for any number of reasons.
 Likewise, there are different ways to treat the specific forms of acne that develop.
-Therefore, it is important to first discover the root cause of the acne lesions in order to determine an effective treatment plan.
+Therefore, it is important to first discover the root cause of the acne lesions to determine an effective treatment plan.

 Definitions and Terminology